Things To Do

 • Bike Riding: I love riding my bike in Niagara on the Lake.
 From either house it is a 5-minute ride to Fort George where the riverside trail starts.
 I ride this paved trail to Queenstown, the big hill at Queenstown stops me but the trail continues to Niagara Falls.
 This is a paved trail along the Niagara River separate from the road, so very safe.
 You can also choose to ride out on the trail and back on one of the side roads through the vineyards.
 Contact Zoom Leisure for bike rentals, they will deliver to the house with helmets.

-• Take the Go-Train to Toronto: This service was running full time from Niagara Falls but has now stopped for the winter.
-Check the schedule to see if it is running.
-The bus service does run from St. Catherine’s to the Go train station in Burlington where you can hop on the train to Union Station in Toronto.
+• Take the Go-Train to Toronto: This service is running full time from Niagara Falls, check the schedule for timing.
+Driving to Burlington Go train station is another option where you have more trains departing for Union Station in Toronto.

 • Lundy’s lane Battle site: We visited for the first time in March of 2021 this marked battle with the highest number of deaths ever recorded in Canada with over 800 dead on either side.
 To get there take Four-mile creek road south from Gales Gas bar in Virgil stay on it until you cross Lundy’s lane and there will be an entrance on your left.
 Laura Secord is buried there as well.